 I recommend staying at Mount Lavinia hotel.
 We had a lovely time staying here.
 Mount Lavinia is located right on a beautiful stretch of beach that felt extremely private.
 For breakfast, lunch, and dinner, they have a buffet.
 You may also ask for a menu in which they have more traditional Western foods like hamburgers, however, the local food is typically always the better option.

 If a member of your family has a peanut or nut allergy, keep in mind that they mainly use cashews.
 Also, most of the meals you will eat in Sri Lanka will be a buffet, whether you are at a restaurant or hotel.
 It is likely that you won’t know what a lot of the food is, but don’t be afraid to try new things and ask questions.

 Mount Lavinia Hotel is not as close to the airport as some hotels, so if you are wanting to stay close to the airport, you may want to consider staying in Negombo.
 For this itinerary, I have you starting in Colombo and ending in Negombo.
 Colombo is 28 miles south of Sri Lanka’s only international airport.

 The jetlag is bad, so today do not plan anything.
-Instead spend the day at the hotel and enjoy the beach.
-Mount Lavinia has a large stretch of beach with chairs, beach toys, and attendents.
+Instead, spend the day at the hotel and enjoy the beach.
+Mount Lavinia has a large stretch of beach with chairs, beach toys, and attendants.